kolinkrewinkel/KKGridView/README.md

 <img style="position: relative; width: 768px; height: 200px; margin: 0;" src="http://f.cl.ly/items/1c230w0U2d3H3I021338/KKGridViewBanner.png" alt="KKGridView"/>
 </div>

+###Deprecated
+In iOS 6, Apple has now created a first-party solution to what KKGridView tries to solve.
+See Session 219 from WWDC 2012 for more information.

 High-performance iOS grid view (MIT license). **Requirements**: you need to build `KKGridView` with a compiler that supports *Automatic Reference Counting*.
 We know this stings at first, but we strongly